MarcosMeli/ExamplesFx/README.md

 ExamplesFx
 ==========

-DEPRECATED: It was mainly created for FileHelpers Examples https://www.filehelpers.net/examples/ but is hard to configure it for other uses, sorry
+DEPRECATED: It was mainly created for FileHelpers Examples https://www.filehelpers.net/examples/ but is hard to configure it for other project because is not production ready, sorry

 Allows super fast and great looking examples for any library, using compiled examples instead of plain text/html